-- Global Reporting Initiative (GRI): Endeavour Silver has reported the information cited in the GRI content index for the period January- December 2023 with reference to the GRI Standards.
+- Global Reporting Initiative (GRI): This report has been prepared in accordance with the GRI Standards.
 2023 marks our 11th consecutive year of GRI reporting.
 Refer to our GRI Content Index. - Sustainability Accounting Standards Board (SASB): For the fourth year, we also disclose sustainability data using the SASB standards.
 Refer to our SASB Index.